hanmoZhong/Digital-Tools-Project/README.md

 Digital_Tools_Final_Presentaion: latex code for writting Presentaion PowerPoint and png/jpg files.

 app.ipynb: interactive app (Jupyter notebook) describing the main finding

+Digital_tools_report.pdf: The final report using LaTex via online overleaf.

+Digital-tools-report.zip: All images, reference and tex for writting report.

 The user can reproduce our research by running this Jupyter Noteboook, can choose other currencies to look at(not just G10 currencies) by change the URL code when buiding the dataset in the code.
 ```